AlkemaLab/prince_BART/README.md

 **princeBART** is an R package implementing **Principal Stratification with Bayesian Additive Regression Trees (BART)** for causal inference with endogenous treatments.

-The package is designed for instrumental variable and encouragement designs with noncompliance, and provides Bayesian estimation of complier-specific causal effects, effect heterogeneity, and generalization to external populations.
+The package is designed for instrumental variable and encouragement designs with noncompliance, and provides Bayesian estimation of complier-specific causal effects, effect heterogeneity, and tools for assessing and implementing generalization to external populations under explicit transportability assumptions, including sensitivity analyses.

 The methodology is described in: